Disney World Tickets How Much in 2023?

 When you start the buying process you now have to choose between:

-- 1 Park Per Day ticket — visit one park per day on each of your ticket days
+- 1 Park Per Day ticket.
+Visit one park per day on each of your ticket days; I.e. no park hopping

-- Ticket with Park Hopper Option — allows you to visit one or more of the four theme parks on any single day
+- Ticket with Park Hopper Option.
+This allows you to visit one or more of the four theme parks on any single day

-- Ticket with Park Hopper Plus Option — same as Park Hopper and includes access to the Disney water parks and golf courses as described below.
+- Ticket with Park Hopper Plus Option.
+The same as Park Hopper and includes access to the two Disney water parks and golf courses as described below

-Note you can always upgrade later to one of the Park Hopper options in the checkout process as well as choosing flexible dates or buying a Memory Maker package.
+You can always upgrade later to one of the Park Hopper options in the Disney checkout process as well as choosing flexible dates or buying a Memory Maker package.

 Like most of the Florida theme parks, anyone aged 10 or over on the day of their first entry to the theme parks is classed as an adult and will have to buy an adult ticket.